Roberto Firmino’s Stats, Liverpool Highlights And More

 His Origins

-Born in the Brazilian city of Maceio, Friminio was surprisingly discovered by the local youth team surgeon who saw great potential in the young man and suggested that he pursue football as a professional career.
-His real debut came for the local Brazilian team, Figueirense and he stayed on with the team for two years before making the move to Europe.
-He first joined the German Bundesliga team, 1899 Hoffenheim in 2010 but had a bit of a difficult time fitting in and was benched for disciplinary reasons.
-The young man obviously had a lot to learn and finally found his place in the club.
-He ended his time with 1899 Hoffenheim with 16 goals and the title of the Breakthrough Player of the Bundesliga for the 2013-2014 season.
-It was in Europe that he developed a more measures style and really honed his technical skills.
-Although the training in Brazil was good, it was the industrial machine that it was in Europe.
+Born in the Brazilian city of Maceió, Firmino was discovered by a local youth team surgeon who saw great potential in the young man and suggested that he pursue football as a professional career.
+His debut was for the local Brazilian team Figueirense and he stayed with them for two years before making the move to Europe.
+He first joined the German Bundesliga team 1899 Hoffenheim in 2010 but had a difficult time fitting in and was eventually benched for disciplinary reasons.
+He later found his footing (pun not intended) and ended his time with 1899 Hoffenheim with 16 goals and the title of Breakthrough Player of the Bundesliga for the 2013-2014 season.
+It was in Europe that he developed a more measured style and really honed his technical skills.
+Although the training in Brazil was good, it was nothing compared to the training he received in Europe.
 The system there is built to maximise talent at the highest level.

 He finally made the move to Liverpool in 2016 and it was here that Firmino would make the most significant leaps in his career.
 The False 9 trio of Salah, Mane and Firmino tore through opposing defensive plays.
 His style and flair even put Roberto Firmino on FIFA 2019, with his legendary ‘Matador’ celebration dance.